 The historical waterside city of Fredericton makes for a great holiday, with plenty of attractions, shopping and entertainment in town and beautiful provincial parks within easy reach.

 The city has a cultural feel, with two universities and a cathedral as well as many historic buildings and pretty tree-lined streets.
 The downtown area offers a nice selection of mainly local and independent shops, restaurants and boutiques, as well as a small shopping centre.
 A large proportion of downtown is made up of the Historic Garrison District which is a collection of protected buildings, including barracks, a guardhouse and a jail cell.
-Many events take place throughout this area such as the changing of the guard ceremony, outdoor concerts and cinema screenings in the summer months, and regular guided tours.
+Many events take place throughout this area such as the changing of the guard ceremony, outdoor concerts and cinema screenings in the summer months, and regular guided Canada tours.
 The city’s mainstream shopping can be found further up Regent Street and along Prospect Street, which have a range of shops, family restaurants and the excellent Regent Mall.

 Aside from the historic Garrison district, other attractions in the city centre include the excellent Beaverbrook Art Gallery which holds a wide range of art, often featuring famous names such as Dali and the Canadian landscape painter Krieghoff.
 The fascinating Science East museum is here too with many fun and interactive exhibits, and the beautiful Christ Church Cathedral is set in pretty grounds nearby and often has organ music playing to add to the serenity.
 Just outside the city is King’s Landing - a historical village recreating life in the 1800s, with farm animals and plenty of hands-on workshops such as butter making and candle dipping.